 The body of questions from which makeups or the conflict final is drawn is the same as the body of questions from which the regularly-scheduled midterm or final was drawn.
-However, you should not expect that topical coverage or level of difficulty will be the same.
+However, you should not expect topical coverage or level of difficulty to be the same.
 I attempt to make the level of difficulty the same but, as a practical matter, this goal is hard, if not impossible, to achieve.
-Therefore it is to your distinct advantage to take the regularly-scheduled exams or have an approved excuse for missing the regularly-scheduled exam.
+Therefore it is to your distinct advantage to take the regularly-scheduled midterms.
 This gives you two shots at the exam material.